vic/params/README.md

 ```

 However, you can use `Ecto.Schema` for validating/casting data that
-*wont ever* be persisted into a database.
+*wont necessarily* be persisted into a database.
 All you need is just specify a module and
 define your schema, [Ecto.Changeset][cast] will be happy to work with it.

 This comes handy when you have certain parameter structure you want